cloudcafetech/k8s-ad-integration/README.md

 ```

 **As follows**
-##### ENSURE THE WILDCARD CERTIFICATES ARE PRESENT IN THIS FILE PATH IN ALL MASTER NODES:
+##### (ENSURE THE WILDCARD CERTIFICATES ARE PRESENT IN THIS FILE PATH IN ALL MASTER NODES)

 ```
+  name: kube-apiserver
+  namespace: kube-system
+spec:
+  containers:
-    command:
+  - command:
-    - /hyperkube
+    - kube-apiserver
-    - apiserver
+    - --advertise-address=172.30.1.2
-    - --advertise-address=10.10.40.30
+    - --allow-privileged=true
 #ADD THE FOLLOWING LINES:
 ...
     - --oidc-issuer-url=https://auth.172.30.2.2.nip.io:30443/